-How to Eliminate Extreme Hard Water (Clinical Level D)
+How to Reduce Extreme Hard Water (Level D)

-Based on your local Zip Code analysis, your water has been classified as Severe (Category D).
-This means the concentration of dissolved Calcium and Magnesium is high enough to cause rapid mineral scaling in high-temperature environments.
+Based on your local ZIP-code analysis, your water has been classified as Severe (Category D).
+This means the concentration of dissolved calcium and magnesium is high enough to create visible scale in hot-water environments.

 The Impact on Your Home